mwloewen/avstrat/README.md

 More examples and demonstration of how to create your own custom plots will be provided \[eventually\] in vignettes!
-Currently, a more detailed workflow can be accessed with the intalled package at:
+Currently, a more detailed workflow can be accessed with the installed package at:

 ``` r
 vignette("avstrat-workflow-examples", package = "avstrat")